traefik/traefik/docs/content/observability/tracing/overview.md

 ## Configuration

-By default, Traefik uses Jaeger as tracing backend.
+By default, Traefik uses OpenTelemetry as tracing backend.

 To enable the tracing: